Turkish Presidential Election Betting Odds: Erdogan Re-Election Close

 A titan in Turkish politics, the man who was once the dead-cert favourite to win re-election almost lost his job.

 But now political bookmakers have had to flip their markets again to reflect Erdogan’s chances of remaining in power.

-Rival candidate Kemal Kilicdaroglu failed to collect as many votes as the polls - and bookies - expected.
+Rival candidate Kemal Kilicdaroglu failed to collect as many votes as the polls - and UK bookmakers - expected.